 Data / Parameter: Sludge removal

 Data unit: Numeric frequency

 Description: Sludge removal count

 Source of data to be Amazon Carbon Data collection and Monitoring spreadsheets

 used:

 Value of data applied N/A

 for the purpose of

 calculating expected

 emission reductions in

 section B.5

-Measured each time sludge removal is performed.
+Description of Measured each time sludge removal is performed.
 Proper disposition of sludge

-shall be accomplished to avoid anaerobic conditions that can lead to methane
+measurement methods shall be accomplished to avoid anaerobic conditions that can lead to methane

 and procedures to be emissions.

 applied:

 QA/QC procedures to Amazon Carbon will provide good practice guidance and training for farms

 be applied: personnel.
 This parameter will be electronically recorded in spreadsheets.
 Back

 up copies shall be made weekly.

 Any comment: Data will be available for the duration of the crediting period plus 2 years.

-Data / Parameter: BGburnt on Flare

-Data unit: m^3

-Description: Biogas Burnt

-Source of data to be Amazon Carbon Data collection and Monitoring spreadsheets

-used:

-Value of data applied Not applicable

-for the purpose of

-calculating expected

-emission reductions in

-section B.5
+Data / Parameter: BGburnt on Flare Data unit: m 3 Description: Biogas Burnt Source of data to be used: Amazon Carbon Data collection and Monitoring spreadsheets Value of data applied for the purpose of calculating expected emission reductions in section B.5 Not applicable Description of measurement methods and procedures to be applied: QA/QC procedures to be applied: Biogas flow will be continuously measured by Roots Special Service Meters, with an accuracy of +/- 0.55% and electronically recorded by a DATA- LOGGER system.
+Biogas flow will also be measured to determine the flare efficiency default values.
+Biogas flow meter will be subject to constant checking and maintenance.
+Data will be recorded automatically by the DATA-LOGGER and will be made available online for Amazon Carbon through PC terminals.
+Any comment: The biogas flow will be monitored to perform continuous check of compliance with the manufacturer's specifications of the flare device (regarding gas flow).
+If in any specific hour this parameters is out of the range of specification, 50 % of default value for flare efficiency shall be used for this specific hour.Data will be available for the duration of the crediting period plus 2 years.
+Monitored data on this parameter will be used to determine and Methane flared, as described bellow.

-Description of Biogas flow will be continuously measured by Roots Special Service Meters,

-with an accuracy of +/- 0.55% and electronically recorded by a DATAand procedures to be LOGGER system.
+Data / Parameter: BGburnt on Motor Data unit: m 3 Description: Biogas used as fuel Source of data to be Amazon Carbon Data collection and Monitoring spreadsheets used: Value of data applied Not applicable for the purpose of calculating expected emission reductions in section B.5 Description of Biogas flow will be continuously measured by Roots Special Service Meters, measurement methods with an accuracy of +/- 0.55% and electronically recorded by a DATAand procedures to be LOGGER system.
+Biogas flow will also be measured to determine the applied: combustion efficiency default values for the motors.

-applied:

 QA/QC procedures to Biogas flow meter will be subject to constant checking and maintenance.
-Data

-will be recorded automatically by the DATA-LOGGER and will be made

-available online for Amazon Carbon through PC terminals.

-Any comment: Data will be available for the duration of the crediting period plus 2 years.

-Monitored data on this parameter will be used to determine and Methane

-flared, as described bellow.

-Data / Parameter: BGburnt on Motor

-Data unit: m^3

-Description: Biogas used as fuel

-Source of data to be Amazon Carbon Data collection and Monitoring spreadsheets

-used:

-Value of data applied Not applicable

-for the purpose of

-calculating expected

-emission reductions in

-section B.5

-Description of Biogas flow will be continuously measured by Roots Special Service Meters,

-measurement methods with an accuracy of +/- 0.55% and electronically recorded by a DATAand procedures to be LOGGER system,

-applied:

-QA/QC procedures to Biogas flow meter will be subject to constant checking and maintenance.
-Data

-be applied: will be recorded automatically by the DATA-LOGGER and will be made

-available online for Amazon Carbon through PC terminals.

-Any comment: Data will be available for the duration of the crediting period plus 2 years.
+Data be applied: will be recorded automatically by the DATA-LOGGER and will be made available online for Amazon Carbon through PC terminals.
+Any comment: The biogas flow will be monitored to perform continuous check of compliance with the manufacturer's specifications of the motors to generate electricity (regarding gas flow).
+If in any specific hour this parameters is out of the range of specification, 50 % of default value for combustion efficiency shall be used for this specific hour.
+Data will be available for the duration of the crediting period plus 2 years.

-Monitored data on this parameter will be used to determine and Methane

-flared, as described bellow.
+Monitored data on this parameter will be used to determine and Methane flared, as described bellow.